 Figure 5 shows the trend of keywords that are mostly used by authors in writing on the theme "environmental literacy".
-Based on Figure 5 it can be seen that there are two keywords related to the main keyword "environmental literacy", namely "environmental education" and "knowledge".
+Based on Figure 5 there are two keywords related to the main keyword "environmental literacy", namely "environmental education" and "knowledge".